IrezD/ansible-config-servers/README.md

 ## Features

-Easy configuration of Ubuntu servers
+Easy configuration of Ubuntu servers <br>
-Automated installation of Nginx and other packages Customizable playbooks for specific server needs
+Automated installation of Nginx and other packages <br>
+Customizable playbooks for specific server needs <br>